Aleksa0308/user-machine-management/README.md

 ✅ **Machine Management**:
    - CRUD operations for machines.
    - Machines can be RUN, STOPPED, DISCHARGED, and scheduled to run at specified times.
+   - Transaction and pessimistic locking used for scheduling machines to ensure data integrity.

 ✅ **Permissions and Roles**:
    - Users have permissions regarding user and machine management based on their roles.